clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 1. Federal Common Policy Tree File (_FederalCommonPolicyTree.csv_)

-The _FederalCommonPolicyTree.csv_ (Microsoft Excel) provides a data view of all CAs that validate to COMMON and those that cross-certify with them.
+The _FederalCommonPolicyTree.csv_ (Microsoft Excel) provides a data view of all CAs that validate to COMMON and those that cross-certify with them. <!--Below in allcerts.csv we say "raw data in a spreadsheet."
+For consistency which is better?-->

 ### 2. All Certificates (_AIACrawler.html_)